openedx/docs.openedx.org/source/educators/how-tos/data/manage_course_grades.rst

 You can also use this tab to **view all deadlines** or **reset a deadline**.

 *This feature is supported in courses published after June 1, 2019.
-To enable for an older course, first Publish the course from Studio.
-If you have questions, please contact your Open edX Project Coordinator.*
+To enable for an older course, first Publish the course from Studio.*